kprieto14/NumberGuesser/README.md

 method UnknownCommand
 bool guessednumber = False;
 Will need Ints (numbers trying to be guessed and compared), strings (to read what the user adds), perhaps a list for keeping track of guesses, methods to organize code
+Found out about the binary search algo that will be used to calculate new searches

 D